Why It Works

 To Make the Sauce: Combine all sauce ingredients in a small bowl and set aside at room temperature.

 To Cook the Dumplings: Bring a large pot of water to a boil.
-Add a 6 to 12 dumplings and boil until they float (About 1 minute).
+Add 6 to 12 dumplings and boil until they float, about 1 minute.
 Continue boiling for 2 minutes longer, then transfer to a plate with a wire-mesh spider or slotted spoon.
 Heat 3 tablespoons vegetable oil in a 10-inch nonstick skillet or the bottom of a well-seasoned cast iron wok over medium heat until shimmering.
-Add dumplings flat-side down and cook, swirling occasionally, until bottom of dumplings are golden brown and crisp.
+Add dumplings flat-side down and cook, swirling occasionally, until bottom of dumplings are golden brown and crisp, about 3 minutes.
 Serve immediately with dipping sauce.
 Repeat step 7 with remaining dumplings, working in batches.

 |Nutrition Facts (per serving)|